-2.19 However, the Treasury has decided to grant these schemes a time-limited exemption from the domestic interchange fee caps under Article 1(5) of the IFR, as long as the value of their annual UK domestic card-based payment transactions is less than 3% of all UK domestic card-based payment transactions.
-The exemption will end by 9 December 2018 at the latest and it only applies to domestic transactions - those in which the issuer, merchant and acquirer are all in the UK.
+2.19 However, Article 1(5) of the IFR provides that a Member State can grant a scheme a time-limited exemption from the domestic interchange fee caps, as long as the value of its annual card-based payment transactions made in that Member State is less than 3% of the value of all card-based payment transactions made there.
+The Treasury has decided to exercise this exemption in the UK (UK Exemption).3 The UK Exemption will end by 9 December 2018 at the latest and it only applies to UK domestic transactions - those in which the issuer, merchant and acquirer are all in the UK.